 The geothermal field is believed to have a surface area of approximately 3 km².
 Most of the springs are aligned along a 100m wide strip of land running in the same direction as the tectonic lines in the area, from south to southwest.
 The strip is 500m long and culminates near what once was the seat of the lords of Haukadalur.

 The area became active more than 1000 years ago and comprises more than a dozen hot water blow holes.
 Although the geyser is less active these days, it did lend its name to hot springs all over the world.
-It was the first geyser described in a printed source and the first known to modern Europeans.
+It was the first geyser described in a printed source and the first known to modern Europeans and along with the geyser in Yellowstone National Park in the United States, Geyser is the most famous geyser in the world.

 The oldest account of Geysir in Haukadalur Valley date back to 1294, earthquakes in southern Iceland caused changes in the geothermal area and created several new hot springs.
 Researches in the 19th century showed that the geyser could reach the height of 170 meters!
 Seismic actvity in the area has effect on Geysir and after being dormant for years, Geysir was revived by an earthquake in 2000 and erupted for a couple of times a day for a few years.
 Now, Geysir is mostly dormant, though other hot springs in the Geysir geothermal area are quite active.